Private, In-Home Tutoring in Hampden, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Hampden students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hampden, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Hampden-Wilbraham Regional School District encompasses the neighboring communities of Hampden and Wilbraham.
 As a whole, the district serves seven schools and over 3,300 students.
 The district uses the Common Core State Standards.
 There are specific expectations for teachers with regards to professional development to ensure that the curriculum is implemented as smoothly as possible.
 The high school’s school-wide academic expectations are for students to gather information effectively, use critical thinking and problem solving skills, and communicate effectively and appropriately.